jamescarruthers/jamescarruthers/content/works/the-button.md

 images:
   - images/works/untitled-drawing.svg
 ---
-This piece represents a moment in time, an event that I only realised the significance after a passing.
+I only understood this one after my Uncle passed.
+He said yes.

 > The orange button on the telephone did nothing.
 I pressed it whilst talking.
 A stim to soothe my social discomfort.
 >